 Google made some relatively simple mistakes with the Pixel 4 hardware, such as the small battery size, limited internal storage and the omission of a wide-angle camera, and yet still managed to deliver a solid but unspectacular overall device.
 And feedback from that phone gives Google a roadmap for better success with the Pixel 5.

-Last year's Pixel 3a success and the imminent arrival of the Pixel 4a should also help define a better position for the Pixel 5.
+Last year's Pixel 3a success and the arrival of the Pixel 4a should also help define a better position for the Pixel 5.
 Instead of being a phone that's close to but not quite in the class of the iPhone and Galaxy S/Note devices, the Pixel 5 can position itself as a true competitor to those well-established handsets.